PoeCoh/Dreamland/README.md

 This table will store test results in json format.
 This is mostly for troubleshooting, RMA, sanity checks, and will not affect the process.
    - Serial Number
    - Assembly ID
+   - Assembly Revision
    - Process ID
    - Created Time
    - Results

 ## Affiliated Table
-This table will  be used to link multiple serial numbers together, in cases where boards are grouped for convenience, or when boards are combined into a new assmbly
+This table will  be used to link multiple serial numbers together, in cases where boards are grouped for convenience, or when boards are combined into a new assmbly.
+When groupled boards are split their affiliate records will be removed.
    - Serial Number
    - Assembly ID
+   - Assembly Revision
+   - Created Date (for record removal)
    - Affiliated Serial Numbers Array

 ## User Table